Stored-program computer

+A stored-program computer is a computer that reads the program instructions it is executing directly from fast electronic storage.
+This approach removes the time consuming setup costs associated with plugboard based computers, and removes the speed bottleneck imposed by the use of mechanical readers such as punched cards or punched tape.

 The definition is often extended with the requirement that the treatment of programs and data in memory be interchangeable or uniform.

 Description

-In principle, stored-program computers have been designed with various architectural characteristics.
-A computer with a von Neumann architecture stores program data and instruction data in the same memory, while a computer with a Harvard architecture has separate memories for storing program and data.
+While both instructions and data are stored in the same memory system, the access paths to them may be different.
+The von Neumann architecture uses the same access path for both instructions and data, while the Harvard architecture has separate access paths for instructions and data.
 However, the term stored-program computer is sometimes used as a synonym for the von Neumann architecture.
-Jack Copeland considers that it is "historically inappropriate, to refer to electronic stored-program digital computers as 'von Neumann machines.
 Hennessy and Patterson wrote that the early Harvard machines were regarded as "reactionary by the advocates of stored-program computers".

 History

 The concept of the stored-program computer can be traced back to the 1936 theoretical concept of a universal Turing machine.
 Von Neumann was aware of this paper, and he impressed it on his collaborators.

 Many early computers, such as the Atanasoff–Berry computer, were not reprogrammable.
 They executed a single hardwired program.
 As there were no program instructions, no program storage was necessary.
 Other computers, though programmable, stored their programs on punched tape, which was physically fed into the system as needed, as was the case for the Zuse Z3 and the Harvard Mark I, or were only programmable by physical manipulation of switches and plugs, as was the case for the Colossus computer.

 In 1936, Konrad Zuse anticipated in two patent applications that machine instructions could be stored in the same storage used for data.

+In 1948 ENIAC, originally programmed by electrically connecting subsystems with cables, was modified to run programs stored in digital format in its function tables.
+It ran its first program stored this way on April 12, 1948.

 In 1948, the Manchester Baby, built at University of Manchester, is generally recognized as world's first electronic computer that ran a stored program—an event on 21 June 1948.
 However the Baby was not regarded as a full-fledged computer, but more a proof of concept predecessor to the Manchester Mark 1 computer, which was first put to research work in April 1949.
-On 6 May 1949 the EDSAC in Cambridge ran its first program, making it another electronic digital stored-program computer.
+On 6 May 1949 the EDSAC at Cambridge University ran its first program, making it another electronic digital stored-program computer.
 It is sometimes claimed that the IBM SSEC, operational in January 1948, was the first stored-program computer; this claim is controversial, not least because of the hierarchical memory system of the SSEC, and because some aspects of its operations, like access to relays or tape drives, were determined by plugging.
 The first stored-program computer to be built in continental Europe was the MESM, completed in the Soviet Union in 1950.